SecureDrop Workstation Release Management

 Release a Debian package

-Releasing a release candidate (rc) package is the first step before you begin QA or any signing ceremonies.
-Even when you are releasing a hotfix, it is recommended to start with an rc package to defer needing the Securedrop release key until the day of release when you are ready to deploy the package to production.
+Releasing a release candidate (RC) package is the first step before you begin QA or any signing ceremonies.
+Even when you are releasing a hotfix, RC packages are still recommended for QA purposes.

-3. Push an rc tag in the format <major>.<minor>.<patch>~rcN on your new commit.
+4. Push an RC tag in the format <major>.<minor>.<patch>~rcN on your new commit.
 We will be building from this tag in the next step.

 Step 2: Build and deploy the package to apt-test